-4 were consistent with results of Kim et al. (2012) [22].
+(n = 173,718), grade 1 showed the highest proportion at 37.97% (n = 65,989), followed by grade 1+ at 33.88% (n = 58,862) and grade 2 at 28.13% (n = 48,867).
+Results shown in Table 4 were consistent with results of Kim [17].
 Both showed that gilts had the highest proportion of grade 1+ and barrows had the highest proportion of grade 1.
-A similar trend was found for the percentage of pigs slaughtered in 2019 based on the data released by the Livestock Products Quality Assessment Service in 2019 [1].
-These results were also similar to results of Kevin et al. (2020) [35], where S, the highest grade of gilts, showed a higher ratio than that of barrows.
+A similar trend was found for the percentage of pigs slaughtered in 2019 based on the data released by the Livestock Products Quality Assessment Service in 2019 [12].
+These results were also similar to results of Kress et al. [22], where S, the highest grade of gilts, showed a higher ratio than that of barrows.
 Although pig carcass grade used in Europe differs from that in Korea in terms of meat production, the high proportion of the highest grade in gilts cannot be ignored.

 In Table 5, skewness and kurtosis were measured to investigate the disperse of seven primal cuts according to sex and grade.
 Measurements of weights for the seven primal cuts shown in Table 5 were estimated with AutoFom III.
 In the above result, in the case of comparison between gilts and barrows by grade, as grade decreased, the value of skewness increased, showing a tendency to approach 0.
 Also, most values of kurtosis were negative, showing a less sharping shape.
 In the case of overall comparison between gilts and barrows, the value of skewness was negative for loin and ham of gilts and barrows and for tenderloin of gilts.
 Seven primal cuts showing negative values can be interpreted as skewing the distribution to the left.
 On the other hand, in the case of kurtosis, all areas of gilts and barrows showed positive values (k > 0, Table 5).
 Skewness and kurtosis did not indicate 0 because the mean, median, and mode did not match.
-However, the normality was verified according to Kline (2005).
+However, the normality was verified according to Kline [19].

-As a result of measuring weights of seven primal cuts with AutoFom III, for all grades of pork belly, the most popular cut in Korea, barrows showed significantly higher values than gilts (p < 0.05).
+As a result of measuring weights of seven primal cuts with AutoFom III, for all grades of pork belly, the most popular cut in Korea, barrows showed significantly higher values than gilts (p < 10.05).
 Except for pork belly, amounts of the remaining six primal cuts showed higher values in gilts than in barrows.
-In the study of Kevin at el.
-(2020) [35], gilts showed significantly higher values of areas such as ham and shoulder than barrows.
+In the study of Kress et al. [22], gilts showed significantly higher values of areas such as ham and shoulder than barrows.
 In addition, similar results were found for pork belly, which showed a higher value in barrows than in gilts.
-In Table 1 carcass weights of gilts showed significantly higher values than those of barrows, which might be the reason why all parts except pork belly showed high values in gilts than in barrows (p < 0.05).
-The reason why gilts showed higher values of carcass weight and lean meat content than barrows was similar to that in one study [33] that found that estrogen of gilt hormone could improve protein deposition, similar to research results of Tanghe at el.
-(2015) [19] and other dissection experiments [34].
+In Table 6 carcass weights of gilts showed significantly higher values than those of barrows, which might be the reason why all parts except pork belly showed high values in gilts than in barrows (p < 0.05).
+The reason why gilts showed higher values of carcass weight and lean meat content than barrows was similar to that in one study [23] that found that estrogen of gilt hormone could improve protein deposition, similar to research results of Tanghe et al. [24] and other dissection experiments [25].
 Also, compared to gilts and slow-growing pigs, barrows and fast-growing pigs might have higher amounts of pork belly.
-The fact that loin, picnic shoulder, and Boston butt were produced more in gilts than in barrows was consistent with a previous study [27], suggesting that there were also differences according to growth rate.
+The fact that loin, picnic shoulder, and Boston butt were produced more in gilts than in barrows was consistent with a previous study [26], suggesting that there were also differences according to growth rate.
 In the case of the picnic shoulder, it was mentioned that it increased with the slaughter weight.
-It can also be explained by growth difference between pork belly and other six parts cut of meat due to allometric growth [14].
+It can also be explained by growth difference between pork belly and other six parts cut of meat due to allometric growth [27].